vitiral/wake/DESIGN.md

   pkg and module, exists only when the pkg is `pkg-complete` or ready to be builtin a container (respectively).
 This has all of the same fields and data that was returned in `PKG.jsonnet` except:
-  - all `getPkg` calls are now full `pkgId`.
+  - all `getPkg` calls are now full `pkgVer`.
   - all `getModule` calls are now `moduleId`
   - all `file` objects are now paths to valid files or symlinks
   - the `exec` object will have all it's attributes expanded and files realized.
 - `pkg-ready.json` and `module-ready.json`: the instantiated config manifest
   for a module/pkg.
-The same as `config.json` except the `file` objects are still `file` objects (but with pkgIds), since the paths have not been created in the build container.
+The same as `config.json` except the `file` objects are still `file` objects (but with pkgVers), since the paths have not been created in the build container.
-- `pkgPaths.json`: a json file containing an object with key=pkgId, value=path.
+- `pkgPaths.json`: a json file containing an object with key=pkgVer, value=path.
   Exists only in the container (when paths exist).
   This file exists when a module is inside its execution container and the paths resolve to their corresponding pkg.